kaioneuhauss/terraform-harvester-aws/README.md

    (Here, the terraform-dev.tfvars file overrides the default variables.)

 3. Apply the plan:
+    ```bash
    terraform apply "plan"
+    ```

-4. Destroy resources (order matters to avoid dependency errors): terraform destroy -target=helm_release.rancher_server -var-file="terraform-dev.tfvars" terraform destroy -target=helm_release.cert_manager -var-file="terraform-dev.tfvars" terraform destroy -var-file="terraform-dev.tfvars"
+5. Destroy resources (order matters to avoid dependency errors): terraform destroy -target=helm_release.rancher_server -var-file="terraform-dev.tfvars" terraform destroy -target=helm_release.cert_manager -var-file="terraform-dev.tfvars" terraform destroy -var-file="terraform-dev.tfvars"

-5. You will need a domain name to point to your Load Balancer.
+6. You will need a domain name to point to your Load Balancer.
    (For this project, Cloudflare was used as the DNS provider.)

 ---